mariaanh/parallelisation_mpi_and_openmp/README.md

-# parallelisation with openmp and mpi
+# parallelisation using C with openmp, mpi and applying practice of memory management
 Applying parallelisation with openmp and mpi to smooth an image